jaredmo/glar/readme.md

 ### Quick start:

  1. Create a working directory (ex.
 C:\glar)
- 2. Open gla.r in RStudio
+ 2. Open import.r in RStudio
  3. Update setwd() with path
  4. Place gl.csv, tb.csv and coa.csv in root of working directory
  5. Open glar.Rmd in RStudio and click "Knit to HTML"